-LONG READ: Is Russia’s economy headed for "economic oblivion" as a report from Yale says?
+LONG READ: Is Russia’s economy headed for 'economic oblivion', as a report from Yale says?

 Russia’s economy seems to be being doing a lot better than was expected.
-The International Monetary Fund (IMF) recently revised its forecast for this year’s contraction up from -8% to -6% and the Central Bank of Russia (CBR) is even more optimistic having revised its forecast for this year’s contraction to a mild -5%.
+The International Monetary Fund (IMF) recently revised its forecast for this year’s contraction up from -8% to -6% and the Central Bank of Russia (CBR) is even more optimistic, having revised its forecast for this year’s contraction to a mild -5%.

 These revisions come on the back of a slew of other surprises that have led many to say sanctions are failing.
 Chief amongst these results is the ballooning current account that, instead of going negative, has exploded and Russia is currently earning more money from its energy exports than it has ever earned before – despite shock the economy received from the imposition of some of the most extreme sanctions ever imposed on any country.